Dillon Mitchell (gridiron football): Minnesota Vikings

 Mitchell was drafted in the seventh round (239th overall pick) of the 2019 NFL Draft by the Minnesota Vikings.
 He was the third Oregon player chosen in the draft and became just the second Ducks receiver drafted in the last 10 years, joining Josh Huff.
 He was waived on August 31, 2019, and was signed to the practice squad the next day.
 He signed a reserve/future contract with the Vikings on January 13, 2020, and was waived by the Vikings during final roster cuts on September 5, 2020.

 Edmonton Elks

 On July 29, 2022, Mitchell signed with the Edmonton Elks of the Canadian Football League (CFL).
 Mitchell had a strong rookie season in the CFL, finishing with 35 receptions for 637 yards and four touchdowns.
 On October 25, 2022, the Elks announced they had agreed on a two-year contract extension with Mitchell through the 2025 season.
 However, after recording 58 receptions for 727 yards and four touchdowns in 2024, he was released on January 10, 2025.

 Winnipeg Blue Bombers

 On January 13, 2025, it was announced that Mitchell had signed with the Winnipeg Blue Bombers.
+Mitchell became a free agent when his contract expired on February 10, 2026.

+Legal troubles

+Mitchell was arrested in November 2025 after leading law enforcement on a high-speed chase through Lawrence and Craighead counties in Arkansas.

+The incident occurred on November 17, 2025, when Mitchell, driving a black Ford Mustang, was spotted traveling at 80 mph in a 55 mph zone.
+After a police officer attempted to pull him over, Mitchell fled, sparking a pursuit that reached speeds of up to 130 mph across multiple counties.

+The Winnpeg Blue Bombers organization said that, "This morning, we learned of an incident involving Dillon Mitchell that took place last week.
+The Club is gathering additional information and will not be providing further comment at this time.”